 In line with the Cloud Adoption Framework's emphasis on incremental migration efforts, an initial decision on migration strategy and tooling does not rule out future innovation efforts to update an application to take advantage of opportunities presented by the Azure platform.
 While an initial migration effort might focus primarily on rehosting using an IaaS approach, you should plan to revisit your cloud-hosted application portfolio regularly to investigate optimization opportunities.

 - Cloud fundamentals: Overview of Azure compute options: Provides information on the capabilities of Azure IaaS and PaaS compute options.

 - Cloud fundamentals: Choose the right data store: Discusses PaaS storage options available on the Azure platform.

-- Expanded scope migration: Data requirements exceed network capacity during a migration effort: Discusses alternative data migration mechanisms for scenarios where data migration is hindered by available network bandwidth.
+- Migration best practices: Data requirements exceed network capacity during a migration effort: Discusses alternative data migration mechanisms for scenarios where data migration is hindered by available network bandwidth.

-- SQL Database: Choose the right SQL Server option in Azure: Discussion of the options and business justifications for choosing to host your SQL Server workloads in a hosted infrastructure (IaaS) or a hosted service (PaaS) environment.
+- SQL Database: Choose the right SQL Server option in Azure: Discussion of the options and business justifications for choosing to host your SQL Server workloads in a managed infrastructure (IaaS) or a managed service (PaaS) environment.